 Gap Analysis for Businesses

-If you’re like most business owners, you’ve probably spent a long time getting your business systems in place, developing the perfect combination of procedures and programs to achieve your business’ goals, and training your team on those systems.
+If you’re like most business owners, you’ve probably spent a long time getting your business systems in place.
+You’ve developed the perfect combination of procedures and programs to achieve your business’ goals, and have trained your team on those systems.
 Sometimes, you happen upon the perfect systemic combination.
 Other times…you don’t.
 That’s called a gap between expectation and reality in your systems’ collective performance, hence the expression gap analysis.